robine81/robine81/README.md

 # Robine Westberg
 I'm Robine from Sweden, currently living in Berlin, Germany.
-I really enjoy ylearning languages and framworks like React and Wordpress.
+I really enjoy learning languages and frameworks like React and Wordpress.

 ## Skills and Experience:
 *  ⚛️ React
 *  💻 HTML, CSS, JS

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently looking for a job.
 - 📫 How to reach me: robine@robine.cc
 - ⚡ Fun fact: I'm a DJ